7Cedars/loyalty-program-contracts/README.md

     ```
 3. create a .env file and add the following:
      ```
-     SELECTED_RPC_URL = <path_to_rpc>
+     SELECTED_RPC_URL = <PATH_TO_RPC>
      ```

-  Where <SELECTED_RPC_URL> is the url to your rpc provider, for example: https://eth-sepolia.g.alchemy.com/v2/... or http://localhost:8545 for a local anvil chain.
+  Where <PATH_TO_RPC> is the url to your rpc provider, for example: https://eth-sepolia.g.alchemy.com/v2/... or http://localhost:8545 for a local anvil chain.

   Note that tests will not ru on a chain that does not have an ERC-6551 registry deployed.
 Due to compiler conflicts, it is not possible to deterministically deploy the erc6511 registry inside the test suite itself.